juftin/camply/README.md

 Set up `camply` configuration file with an interactive console

 In order to send notifications through `camply` you must set up some authorization values.
-Whether you need to set up pushover notifications (push notifications on your phone, your pushover account can be set up at https://pushover.net) or Email messages, everything can be done through the `configure` command.
+Whether you need to set up [Pushover notifications](https://pushover.net) , [PushBullet](https://www.pushbullet.com/#settings/account) or Email messages, everything can be done through the `configure` command.
 The end result is a file called [`.camply`](docs/examples/example.camply) in your home folder.
 See the [Running in Docker](#running-in-docker) section to see how you can use environment variables instead of a config file.

 ```text
 camply configure